plasma-umass/custom-public/README.md

 [Nicolas van Kempen](https://nvankempen.com/), [Emery D. Berger](https://emeryberger.com/)

-In this work, we revisit the _Reconsidering Custom Memory Allocation_ paper [^1].
-That widely-cited paper (selected as a Most Influential Paper) conducted a study that demonstrated that in many cases, custom memory allocators do not provide significant performance benefits over a good general-purpose memory allocator.
+In this work, we revisit the _Reconsidering Custom Memory Allocation_ paper[^1].
+That widely-cited paper (selected as a Most Influential Paper[^2]) conducted a study that demonstrated that in many cases, custom memory allocators do not provide significant performance benefits over a good general-purpose memory allocator.

 ## Littering